Microsoft Azure FAQ

 A public cloud is one which is hosted in a third-party datacentre.
 Microsoft Azure is a public cloud service, but that doesn’t mean your data is not secure.

 Properly configured, a public cloud environment in Azure is subject to very stringent access controls, and many large organisations including banks use public cloud technology for their hosting as it can be certified for compliance with ISO requirements.

-igroup can help with security and risk audits as part of our CloudOps Active Management Solution (CAMS) software
+IG CloudOps can help with security and risk audits as part of our cloud management platform (CloudOps).

 Azure VMs (Virtual Machines) are representations of a computer that run within a server.
 In Azure, you can configure many different types of VM which offer varying levels of power or storage.
 Different Virtual Machines in Azure are designed for different purposes.
 Specialist VMs can be provisioned for database, compute, front end management, or application hosting in Azure depending on your needs.
 Choosing the right specification for purpose is an important way of managing your Azure costs.

 Do I Need Azure?